nicklockwood/ShapeScript/docs/src/materials.md

 ![Checkered transparent sphere](../images/checkered-sphere.png)

 Using an opacity texture allows you to create surfaces with variable transparency, such as a window with an opaque frame.
-Only the alpha channel of the texture image is used to compute the transparency.
+If the texture image includes transparent or partially transparent pixels, the alpha channel is used to compute the transparency.
+If the texture is fully opaque, its luminance is used instead, allowing opaque black and white images to be used as opacity masks.

 ## Glow